TULiberalArts/English/pages/graduate.md

 - Documentary Poetics
 - Environmental Studies

-Following course work, you will choose a concentration in one or two of our main areas of strength, each of which will prepare you for teaching and research in the field.
-Our main areas of strength are listed below (see listings with faculty at the bottom of the page).
+Following coursework, you will choose a concentration in one or two of our main areas of strength, each of which will prepare you for teaching and research in the field.
+A Temple PhD in English takes anywhere from four to seven to finish, depending on whether you already have a master’s degree and whether you have fellowship support, teaching responsibilities and other factors.

-- American Literature
-- British Literature
-- Critical and Cultural Theories
-- Ethnic and African American Literatures
-- Gender and Sexuality
-- Literature and Visual Studies
-- Poetry and Poetics
-- Postcolonial and Global Literatures

-A PhD in English at Temple takes anywhere from 4-7 years to finish, depending on whether you already have a master's degree and whether you have fellowship support, teaching responsibilities and other factors.

-Learn More about the [PhD in English](http://bulletin.temple.edu/graduate/scd/cla/english-phd/)
+Learn More about the [PhD in English](https://www.temple.edu/academics/degree-programs/english-phd-la-eng-phd)

 ## Areas of Study and Doctoral Faculty